Bread Dad

 • The tips below are designed to help banana bread “novices” and/or people with limited baking experience.

-• This recipe is part of Bread Dad’s series on easy Banana Bread Recipes.
+• This recipe is part of Bread Dad’s series on easy Banana Bread Recipes such as chocolate chip banana bread, blueberry banana bread and pecan banana bread.

-• You should use a neutral flavored vegetable oil (i.e. corn or canola oil) in order to make vegan banana bread.
+• You should use a neutral flavored vegetable oil (e.g. corn) in order to make vegan banana bread.

-• Stronger flavored oils (i.e. peanut oil or olive oil) may NEGATIVELY impact or change the taste of banana bread.
+• Stronger flavored oils (e.g. peanut oil or extra virgin olive oil) may NEGATIVELY impact or change the taste of banana bread.
 You want to use an oil that has very little flavor (so it does not interfere with the banana flavor).

 • You should also consider using fresh oil when baking as some oils spoil faster than others.
 Old oil can go rancid and taste bitter, stale, funky, etc. Old oil can leave a bad aftertaste in your baked goods.